ZacTurner/applied-data-science/data/README.md

 ### Dataset 2:
 Two CSV files, `temperature.csv` and `humidity.csv`, *per room*.

+### Dataset 3:
+One CSV file, `data.csv`, containing both temperature and humidity data, with values grouped into 30 second intervals.

 ## JSON data:
 The full cleansed dataset, in one JSON file, `all.json`.